Can you spare a few minutes?

 5. Ask questions

 If your landlord or their letting agent presents you with new information or options, don’t be afraid to ask questions until you are confident you understand what has been said.
 Don’t agree to anything until you are sure you know what it means.
+This might mean taking a note of what they are offering and asking to come back to them on it at a later date.

 6. Know when to walk away